pantheon-systems/documentation/source/content/guides/drupal-to-build-tools.md

 <Partial file="drupal/upgrade-site-requirements-from-drupal-recommended.md" />

-- You are able to [create a new drupal:latest site using Terminus Build Tools](/guides/build-tools/create-project/#create-a-build-tools-project)
+- You are able to [create a new Drupal site using Terminus Build Tools](/guides/build-tools/create-project/#create-a-build-tools-project)

 ## Before You Begin